The Hubble Constant in the Axi-Higgs Universe: Introduction

 \section{Introduction}

-One of the greatest successes in cosmology is the precise measurements of the cosmic microwave background (CMB) which support the inflationary-universe paradigm combined with the $\Lambda$-cold-dark-matter ($\Lambda$CDM) model.
+One of the greatest successes in cosmology is the precise measurements of cosmic microwave background (CMB) which support the inflationary-universe paradigm combined with the $\Lambda$-cold-dark-matter ($\Lambda$CDM) model.
 However, as data improves, a significant discrepancy emerges between its Hubble constant $H_0=67.36 \pm 0.54$ km/s/Mpc determined by Planck 2018 (P18)~\cite{Aghanim:2018eyx}, and $H_{0}=73.3 \pm 0.8$ km/s/Mpc obtained from the local distance-redshift (DR) measurements (see~\cite{Verde:2019ivm} and also~\cite{Knox:2019rjx,DiValentino:2021izs} and references therein).
 At the same time, the $\Lambda$CDM/P18 data fitting gives the clustering $S_8=0.832 \pm 0.013$~\cite{Aghanim:2018eyx}, while the recent weak-lensing (WL) data of KiDS-1000 and DES yield $S_8=0.766^{+0.020}_{-0.014}$~\cite{Heymans:2020gsg} and $0.773^{+0.026}_{-0.020}$~\cite{Abbott:2017wau}, respectively.

 The axi-Higgs model recently proposed~\cite{Fung:2021wbz} suggests a potential solution to the $H_0$ tension by coupling ultralight axions to the Higgs field.
-This model can further explain the $^7$Li puzzle in Big-Bang nucleosynthesis (BBN), as well as the CMB $S_8$ tension with the WL data and the observed isotropic cosmic birefringence (ICB) in CMB~\cite{Minami:2020odp}.
-In this letter, we will demonstrate how this model resolves the $H_0$ and $S_8$ tensions simultaneously, by correlating the axion physics in the early and late universe.
+This model can further explain the $^7$Li puzzle in Big-Bang nucleosynthesis (BBN) (by shifting the Higgs vacuum expectation value (VEV)~\cite{Kneller:2003xf, Li:2005km,Coc:2006sx,Dent:2007zu, Browder:2008em,Bedaque:2010hr,Cheoun:2011yn,Berengut:2013nh,Hall:2014dfa,Heffernan:2017hwa,Mori:2019cfo}), as well as the CMB $S_8$ tension with the WL data and the observed isotropic cosmic birefringence (ICB) in CMB~\cite{Minami:2020odp}.
+In this paper, we will demonstrate how this model resolves the $H_0$ and $S_8$ tensions simultaneously, by correlating axion impacts in the early and late universe.